Always on LA.

 News & Culture

-Music events include KCRW's World Festival at the Hollywood Bowl, now in its 16th season; the annual KCRW-produced "Summer Nights," a free, all ages concert series throughout Los Angeles; "KCRW Presents," where the station promotes its favorite bands' live performances in Southern California, San Francisco, New York, and other major cities; and live broadcasts and DJ performances from cultural events such as Sundance Film Festival, SXSW, and Coachella Valley Music and Arts Festival, among others.
+Music events include the KCRW Festival at the Hollywood Bowl; KCRW’s annual "Summer Nights," a free, all ages concert series throughout Greater Los Angeles; "KCRW Presents," live music shows in Southern California, San Francisco, New York, and other major cities; and live broadcasts and DJ performances from cultural events such as Sundance Film Festival, SXSW, and Coachella Valley Music and Arts Festival, among others.

-Cultural events include KCRW's UpClose Series, live conversations between KCRW hosts and leading figures in film, art, politics, literature and pop culture; First Take, a screening series hosted by Matt Holzman and showcasing indie and foreign films; the annual Good Food Pie Contest; and ongoing events hosted with leading cultural institutions, such as Los Angeles County Museum of Art (LACMA), Annenberg Space for Photography, and others.
+Cultural events include live conversations between KCRW hosts and leading figures in film, art, politics, literature and pop culture and showcasing compelling and independent documentaries; the annual Good Food Pie Contest; Gustavo's Great Tortilla Tournament; and ongoing events hosted with leading cultural institutions, including Los Angeles County Museum of Art (LACMA), Natural History Museum (NHM), California African American Museum (CAAM), Hammer Museum, and the Los Angeles Philharmonic Association.

-- 89.3 FM KCRI: Greater Palm Springs area, Twentynine Palms, Yucca Valley
+- 89.3 FM & HD KCRI: Greater Palm Springs area, Twentynine Palms, Yucca Valley

 - 89.7 FM: Gorman